Altinn/altinn-studio-docs/content/community/contributing/handbook/azure-devops/pipelines/_index.md

 - environment: at22
 - details: tests platform and app APIs

-#### studio-testcafe
+#### studio-cypress

 - trigger: final task in release pipeline for Designer
 - environment: all
-- details: runs test café test in Altinn Studio to validate most common functionality.
+- details: runs cypress test in Altinn Studio to validate most common functionality.

 #### apps-k6